kenzasam/AvianFluInfo/index.md

 ---
 layout: default
-title: Farming Community Resources
+title: Animal Industry Resources
 ---

+Resources for animal industry, farmers, backyard flock owners, hunters, and pet owners.
 You can find guidance for your state on the map below, and [you can find you state Vet here](https://www.aphis.usda.gov/contact/animal-health?filter=report%20sick%20or%20dead%20livestock%2C%20aquatics%2C%20or%20poultry).

-The USDA can help producers with:
+The [USDA](https://www.aphis.usda.gov/livestock-poultry-disease/avian/avian-influenza) can help producers with:
 * PPE and/or laundering
 * Biosecurity planning and implementation
 * Heat treatment for waste milk